libp2p/go-libp2p-resource-manager/README.md

 - the peer scope, where the limits for the peer at the other end of the stream apply.

-Once the protocol has been neogiatated, the protcol is set by calling `StreamManagementScope.SetProtocol`.
+Once the protocol has been negotiated, the protocol is set by calling `StreamManagementScope.SetProtocol`.
 The constraint from the transient scope is removed and the stream is now constrained by the protocol instead.